 How do I know if my children qualify as homeless, migrant, or runaway?

 Do the members of your household lack a permanent address?
 Are you staying together in a shelter, hotel, or other temporary housing arrangement?
 Does your family relocate on a seasonal basis?
 Are any children living with you who have chosen to leave their prior family or household?
-If you believe children in your household meet these descriptions and haven’t been told your children will get free meals, please call Mr. Vincent Cerce, Director of Pupil Personnel, at 508-285-0100.
+If you believe children in your household meet these descriptions and haven’t been told your children will get free meals, please call Mr. Vincent Cerce, Director of Counseling and Therapeutic Services, at 508-285-0160.

 Do I need to fill out an application for each child?

-No. Use one Free and Reduced Price School Meals Application for all students in your household.
+No. Use one Application for all students in your household.
 We cannot approve an application that is not complete, so be sure to fill out all required information.

 No, but please read the letter you received carefully and follow the instructions.
 If any children in your household were missing from your eligibility notification, contact Norton Public Schools, C/O Kristine Hadfield, School Business Administrator, 64 West Main Street, Norton, MA 02766 or email khadfield@norton.k12.ma.us immediately.